New Kensington, PA

 Frequently Asked Questions

-What is the crime rate in New Kensington?
+What types of crime are most common in New Kensington?

 What are the safest neighborhoods in New Kensington?